Karimka0/FindEulerPath/README.md

 This project contains a C++ implementation of searching Euler path or cycle both in unoriented and in oriented graphs.
 The program is created as part of the "Discrete analysis" course by A.M.
 Raigorodskiy at Moscow Institute of Physics and Technology.

-## Overview
-The program checks whether the adjacency matrix is symmetric, i.e. whether we are given an unoriented graph or an oriented graph.
-Next, the program checks the conditions for the degrees of vertices and the connectivity of the graph.
-If the graph is connected and the conditions are fulfilled (different conditions are checked for the graph and for an oriented graph), then the graph is an Euler graph or semi-Euler graph.
-After that program defined is the graph Euler, semi-Euler or non-Euler.

 ## How to Use

 **Follow the program's instructions**: